Hi, I'm Bram

 I've always been fascinated by workflows, and to find new ways to compliment or improve my own.

-This is a zen moment for me.
-I wind down and only focus on preparing a meal.
+This is a zen moment for me, I wind down and only focus on cooking.
+I love opening the fridge and making something on the fly.

 My music of choice is and always has been hip-hop.
 I appreciate that it's raw and real.

-One of my favorite pastimes is watching martial arts, UFC in particular.
+One of my favorite pastimes is watching martial arts, the UFC in particular.

-If you want to work together, have a question, or if you just want to say hi, feel free to reach out on Twitter.
+If you want to work together, have a question, or if you just want to say hi, feel free to reach out!